laurenirickff/heliograph/video-to-prompt/README.md

-VideoToPrompt turns narrated workflow videos into ready‑to‑use prompts using a simple, preset‑driven flow.
+Heliograph turns narrated workflow videos into ready‑to‑use prompts using a simple, preset‑driven flow.

 ## Setup